florayuyuun123/my-argocd-app/argocd documentation.md

 ```
 If successful, copy and store the token securely.

-* Step 4: Use API Token in GitHub Actions.
+* Step 4: Use API Token in GitHub Actions incase you dont want to use argocd password.
 Add the token as a GitHub Secret (ARGOCD_TOKEN).
 Modify the GitHub Actions workflow to use the token:

 ```